Farewell to Edinburgh-based Normandy D-Day veteran - one of Scotland’s last

 He said: “I was scared.
 You’d be a liar if you said you weren’t.
 But it was exciting for a lad of that age.”

-In his memoirs, Alex wrote: “On D-day we fired our 105mm self-propelled guns for the first time.
+In his memoirs, Mr Bryant wrote: “On D-Day we fired our 105mm self-propelled guns for the first time.
 We were part of the biggest barrage of the war, and the battleships firing over our heads were quite deafening.

-“Our next part was the run into Juno beach at Berniers.
+“Our next part was the run into Juno beach at Bernières.
 My action station was the port winch house at the bow and I had to lower the ramp.

-After the war Alexander returned to Scotland where he raised his family in South Queensferry with wife Edith Regdrave and was a member of the massive construction crew which built the Forth Road Bridge.
+After the war, Mr Bryant returned to Scotland where he raised his family in South Queensferry with wife Edith Regdrave and was a member of the massive construction crew which built the Forth Road Bridge.